Erin D. Michos

 Erin Kathleen Donnelly Michos is an American cardiologist.
 She is an associate professor of Medicine and Director of Women's Cardiovascular Health at Johns Hopkins School of Medicine.
 Michos is also an Associate Faculty of the Welch Center for Prevention, Epidemiology and Clinical Research at Johns Hopkins, and has a joint faculty appointment in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.

-Michos is an honorary fellow for the American Heart Association (FAHA), the American College of Cardiology (FACC), the American Society of Echocardiography (FASE), and the American Society of Preventive Cardiology (FASPC).
+Michos is an honorary fellow for the American Heart Association (FAHA), the American College of Cardiology (FACC), the American Society of Echocardiography (FASE), and the American Society for Preventive Cardiology (ASPC).
 During her tenure at Johns Hopkins, Michos has authored or co-authored over 300 manuscripts or book chapters published in peer-reviewed journals/textbooks.

 Personal life and education

 Michos earned her medical degree from Northwestern University and her Master's in public health (MHS) from Johns Hopkins Bloomberg School of Public Health.
 After earning her MHS, Michos became a clinical fellow at Johns Hopkins, where she co-authored an editorial with Dr. Roger S. Blumenthal titled Further improvements in CHD risk prediction for women.
 The editorial was published in the Journal of the American Medical Association and argued for improvements to be made to the criteria in assessing postmenopausal women's chances of developing cardiovascular diseases.

 Michos is half Italian and married to a Greek husband.
 She competes in marathons during her time off.